K-orbit closures on G/B as universal degeneracy loci for flagged vector bundles splitting as direct sums: Preliminaries

-These parametrizations, along with the corresponding weak orders, are given in \cite{Matsuki-Oshima-90}.
-We remark that no proofs of the correctness of the parametrizations are given in \cite{Matsuki-Oshima-90}.
-Some details are provided in \cite{Yamamoto-97} for two of these cases.
-Proofs of the correctness of all of these parametrizations are given in \cite[Appendix A]{Wyser-Thesis}.
+These parametrizations, along with a description of the corresponding weak orders, appear in \cite{Matsuki-Oshima-90}.
+We remark that no proofs of the correctness of the parametrizations are given in \emph{loc. cit.}.
+Proofs are given in \cite{Yamamoto-97} for two of the above cases (as well as for the pair $(SL(p+q,\C),S(GL(p,\C) \times GL(q,\C)))$.
+Proofs of the correctness of all of these parametrizations appear in \cite[Appendix A]{Wyser-Thesis}.

-We also remark that in cases (2), (5), and (7) above, the group $K$ is disconnected, having two components in each case.
-Thus some of the $K$-orbits are disconnected, having two components.
-In particular, in cases (2) and (5) above, all of the closed orbits have two components.
-(As it turns out, in case (7), all of the closed orbits are connected.)
-The torus $S$ of $K$ (which coincides with the torus $T$ of $G$ in cases (2) and (5)) is contained in the identity component $K^0$ of $K$, so each of the two components of each closed orbit, being stable under $K^0$, is stable under $S$ and hence has an $S$-equivariant class.
-In these cases, we determine a formula for each component of each closed orbit using the techniques described in Section 1.
-We then add the formulas for the two components to get formulas for the $S$-equivariant classes of the closed $K$-orbits.